 On Saharna stream have formed 22 smaller and larger waterfalls.

 The largest one is the "Gipsy Hole" – the second tallest waterfall in Moldova.
-This is plunge waterfall with some 4.5 – 5 m tall plunge which hits a ledge of cliff and the flows down along it for additional 2 – 2.5 m.
-Waterfall has formed a circus – enclosed area with overhanging cliffs and a pool.
+This is plunge waterfall with some 4.5 – 5 m tall plunge which hits a ledge of a cliff and then flows down along it for an additional 2 – 2.5 m.
+Waterfall has formed a circus – an enclosed area with overhanging cliffs and a pool.

-Unfortunately the popularity of this landmark has left unwanted consequences – waterfall and the stream are littered.
+Unfortunately the popularity of this landmark has left unwanted consequences – waterfall and the stream is littered.